Peanut Butter Cup Poke Cake Recipe

 • Normally you would chill your cake after pouring the filling over the cake.
 In this case, you need to wait for about 30 minutes until the cake has come to room temp, because the peanut butter won’t soak into the cake very well if it goes into the fridge right away.

 • You can use creamy or crunchy peanut butter.
 Creamy PB seems into the holes better than crunchy, but crunchy PB gives the cake a really great texture!
+I don’t know about you, but that nutty crunch in an otherwise smooth and creamy cake is just heavenly, that certain something, something.

 • I don’t recommend using homemade whipped cream for this recipe.
 Cool Whip holds up the best!